 Most adults do best when they get 7 to 8 hours of sleep each day.
 Sleep gives your brain a little vacation.
-During this break, your brain has time to:
+During sleep, your brain has time to:

 - Grow and repair cells.